 The scope of this study is from cradle to farm gate.
-The system boundaries for this assessment are intended to include all relevant process flows required to produce 1kg of live weight of a market ready animal: from fertilizers used in the production of swine feed ingredients to material components of the swine farm's infrastructure.
-While the principal focus of this report is land use, we have also included an assessment of trade-offs, which may arise when producers use ration manipulation as a mitigation option.
-Figure 3.1 diagrams the major supply chain stages included in the trade-off assessment in addition to the land use assessment.
-Land occupied by pesticide and fertilizer production facilities are included, as well as land requirements associated with raw materials used to create swine barns.
+The system boundaries for this assessment are intended to include all relevant process flows required to produce 1kg of live weight of a market ready animal: from the fertilizers used in the production of swine feed ingredients to the material components of the swine farm's infrastructure.
+While the principal focus of this report is land use, it also includes an assessment of trade-offs that may arise when producers use ration manipulation as a mitigation option.
+Figure 12 diagrams the major supply chain stages included in the trade-off assessment in addition to the land use assessment.
+Land occupied by pesticide and fertilizer production facilities are included, as well as the land requirements associated with the raw materials used to create the swine barns.

-Figure 3.1: Process flow diagram illustrating the system boundaries for this LCA.
+Figure 12: Process flow diagram illustrating the system boundaries for this LCA.
 Inputs in red are considered when comparing the tradeoffs associated with alternate ration formulations.